-Veterinary Surgical Centers provides comprehensive medical and surgical care for small animals with neurological disorders of the brain, spinal cord, and peripheral nervous system.
-Neurosurgical procedures performed at VSC include craniotomies for tumors, infection, malformation and trauma of the brain, and spinal surgery for treatment of intervertebral disc disease, cervical sypondylomyelopathy (Wobbler’s syndrome), lumbosacral disease, spinal cord/vertebral tumors, spinal fracture stabilization, and atlanto-axial malformation.
-VSC also treats all non-surgical forms of brain, spinal cord and neuromuscular disease.
+The neurology team at VSC provides comprehensive medical and surgical care for small animals with disorders of the brain, spinal cord, and peripheral nervous system.
+Neurosurgical procedures performed at VSC include craniotomies for tumors, infections, malformations and traumatic brain injury, as well as spinal surgery for treatment of intervertebral disc disease, cervical spondylomyelopathy (Wobbler’s syndrome), lumbosacral disease, spinal cord/vertebral tumors, spinal fracture stabilization, and atlanto-axial malformation.
+VSC also medically manages non-surgical forms of brain, spinal cord, and neuromuscular diseases as indicated.

 Dr. Crook was a member of her undergraduate tennis team, and is still very active playing tennis, running and hiking in her free time.
 She also enjoys spending time with her three-legged cats, Punky and Newman.

 Dr. Mossman graduated from Kalamazoo College in Michigan with a Bachelor of Arts with a major in Mathematics.
 She completed her veterinary degree at Massey University in New Zealand in 2008.